cybertheory/converse/README.md

 # nervecluster
-The middleware between llms and your sdk.
-Expose your sdks to input from LLMs and create AI agents.
+The communication layer between large language models and your sdk.
+Expose your sdks to LLMs and create AI agents.